 Her film/TV credits include the movie, TAP featuring Gregory Hines, and three film documentaries: Women of the Tap Renaissance, You Gotta Move and JUBA, a televised documentary of Chicago’s 1998 Tap Festival.
 Linda and her husband Monti Ellison perform a duet repertoire of tap/percussion works and teach internationally, including tap festivals in New York, Chicago, Portland, Austin, Los Angeles, Paris and La Montagne, France.

-Instructor of: Modern and Tap
+Instructor of: Tap